Sections Of This Article

 Individuality: Meaning And Concepts

 Individuality refers to the distinctive characteristics, traits, and qualities that define a person as a separate and unique individual.
-It encompasses a person’s thoughts, beliefs, values, preferences, and behaviors that differentiate them from others.
+It encompasses a person’s thoughts, beliefs, values, preferences, and behaviours that differentiate them from others.
 Embracing individuality involves celebrating one’s authenticity and resisting unthinking conformity to societal norms or expectations, fostering a sense of independence and self-expression.

-One might also look a little deeper and think what the word really means . . . it refers to the smallest unit, i.e. something which cannot be divided into even smaller units.
+One might also look a little deeper and think what the word “individual” really means . . . it refers to the smallest unit, i.e. something which cannot be divided into even smaller units.
 This is not actually true for any part of an “individual” person . . . a human body is made up of organs, which are made up of cells, which are mare up of atoms etc. And a personality is made up of a very large number of differentiable things, such as beliefs, assumptions, components of models of reality, etc. some of which change over the course of a lifetime.

 This relates to an interesting perspective by Ken Wilber from his book “No Boundary” where he asks the reader to take one of the characteristics of their personality, and imagine being the opposite of that, and imagine how one’s “sense of self” would then be experienced.
 Most people see that any of the individual characteristics of their personality could be changed to their opposites and they would still experience the same sense of self.
 Which is an interesting point.
-One might assume that the “self” is made up from all the different characteristics which, between them, make oneself different from everyone else, but these are actually not what the experience of self-ness is.
+One might assume that the “self” is made up from all the different characteristics which, between them, make oneself different from everyone else, but these are actually not what the experience of self-ness is., in practice

 Uniqueness is said to be closely related to individuality but emphasizes the unparalleled and exceptional aspects of a person.
 It underscores the idea that every individual possesses distinct qualities that set them apart, contributing to the richness of human diversity.
 Uniqueness acknowledges the incomparable nature of each person’s experiences, talents, perspectives, and contributions to the world.